 - Wash well before cooking with foraged plants.

-And if you're interested in learning more about foraging, keep an eye on our upcoming local foraging walks around Bath!
+And if you're interested in learning more about foraging, keep an eye on our upcoming courses for our local foraging walks around Bath!

 Wild Garlic Recipes from Demuths Cookery School: